 Once the plugin is active, it adds a website stats dashboard in your WordPress admin area, showing your top traffic sources.
 MonsterInsights also displays the top-ranking articles, pages, and more so you can better understand user behavior and grow your business.

-With the Site Notes function, you can easily record key changes to your website to track how those events impact your traffic.
+We also like the Site Notes function, which can easily record key changes to your website to track how those events impact your traffic.

 For example, you can add annotations when you update your WordPress blog, publish a new landing page, or run an ad campaign.